 Tempe Marketplace | 2000 E. Rio Salado Pkwy., Tempe, AZ 85281

-The father and son duo have a few cultural murals in the town of Guadalupe, as well as a couple of installations at Tempe’s Rise on Apache.
-Champ also has mural of his own in Danelle Plaza (quite the hotspot, as we mentioned).
-You can find their murals at the New School for the Arts, too.
+The father and son duo have a few murals in the town of Guadalupe, as well as a couple of installations at Tempe’s Rise on Apache.
+Champ also has a mural of his own in Danelle Plaza (quite the hotspot, as we mentioned).
+You can find their murals at the New School for the Arts as well.
 Champ has been watching his dad, Such, share his graffiti art since he was a toddler.
 Some of his favorite murals in Tempe are ones his dad completed in the 80s.

-Be sure to show your Tempe and Sun Devil pride at this mural while you’re out shopping, dining or enjoying their entertainment at Tempe Marketplace.
-PLEASE NOTE: Masks are required in all public spaces and all retail shops at Tempe Marketplace until further notice, per city and county mandates and mall policy.
+Be sure to show your Tempe and Sun Devil pride at this mural while you’re shopping, dining or enjoying their entertainment at Tempe Marketplace.

 We asked our artists all one question: What do you think embodies Tempe?
 Here are some of their answers: